strinsberg/lt64/README.md

 ### jump

 Pops an address element from the top of the stack and sets the program counter (**pc**) to that address and continues from the new **pc** value.
-Also has ability to use an offset in top byte to jump short distances, but this is not implemented in the assembler yet.

 ### branch

 Pops the top two elements of the stack.
 If the top - 1 element is non-zero then it sets **pc** to the value of top and continues the program from there.
-Also, supports an offset for the jump in the top byte, but it is not implemented in the assembler yet.

 ### call